raganwald/raganwald.github.com/_posts/2021-02-18-mouse-trap.md

 ---

 _The story depicted here is 100% true.
-Any similarities in tone and style to [The Daily WTF](https://thedailywtf.com) are intentional._
+Any similarities in tone and style to [The Daily WTF](https://thedailywtf.com) are intentional.
+Originally published 2008-02-21._